Comorbidity

 There are many types of anxiety disorders including Generalized Anxiety Disorder, Phobias, Panic Attacks and Panic Disorder, Obsessive-Compulsive Disorder, Separation Anxiety, Social Anxiety, and Post-Traumatic Stress Disorder.

 If you are experiencing any of the above symptoms, as well as any symptoms of depression, please contact and speak to your physician.
 Getting a proper diagnosis will ensure you receive the appropriate treatment and help.
-A combination of cognitive-behavioral therapy and medications have been found to be the most effective in relieving symptoms, along with lifestyle changes to help lower stress levels and enhance personal well-being.
-Eating healthy, getting an adequate amount of sleep, meditating, exercising on a regular basis, and having trusting and supportive relationships all can be beneficial and support your wellness.
+A combination of cognitive-behavioral therapy and medications has been found to be the most effective in relieving symptoms, along with lifestyle changes to help lower stress levels and enhance personal well-being.
+Eating healthy, getting an adequate amount of sleep, meditating, exercising on a regular basis, and having trusting and supportive relationships can all be beneficial and support your wellness.
 It is best to avoid alcohol and other drugs as these can worsen a person’s condition.
 To learn more about management techniques, click here.

 Helpful Resources